Sabudana Thalipeeth Recipe

 Heat a nonstick griddle (tawa) over medium flame.

-Tip – Do not use a plastic sheet as it might get stuck to the griddle while transferring the thalipeeth.
+Tip – Avoid using a plastic sheet, as it may stick to the griddle when transferring the thalipeeth.

 Parchment greased with oil.